Hengrabari

-Hengrabari (also called and pronounced as "Hengrabari") is located in the capital city of Guwahati of Assam, a state on the north-east of India.
+Hengrabari is a district in the capital city of Guwahati of Assam, a state on the north-east of India.
 Densely populated, Hengrabari resembles the character of a small town in the heart of Guwahati.
 A few decades ago the areas around Hengrabari were covered with dense forest, tall trees and wild bushes.
 However, with the pressure of increase in population, these forests were burned and cleared, the hillocks were cut down and the plain agricultural land were filled up for building houses and commercial shops.

 Etymology

 Hengrabari is Boro origin.
 Hengra means barrier and Bari means forest or village.

 Description

 Hengrabari has now been divided into two parts, lower hengrabari and upper hengrabari.
 Borbari which borders upper hengrabari are populated by the indigenous tribal people.
 With the construction of a national highway road passing through upper hengrabari and borbari, the area has been emerging as a commercial hub.

 Thamakitilla is a small hillock on the southern side of the areas bordering upper hengrabari.
 This hillock is densely populated and consisted of around seventy residential houses.
 A vernacular high school and a college is situated to the south of Thamakitilla.
 To the eastern side of Thamakitilla is a low-lying paddy fields.
 In the rainy season these low-lying paddy fields remain submerged with rain water, limiting cultivators to grow paddy only on a part of the considerably elevated land.